dSYM Upload

 Using the Upload Utility

-The upload utility is distributed with the Embrace SDK.
+The upload utility is available in the support utility download.
 You can upload individual dSYM files or zip archives:

 # Upload a single file